Have you ever thought of using LED Therapy at home? Some of you may not even know what that is.

 Follow the manufacturer’s instructions for your device, as different models may have varied usage guidelines.

 Turn on the device and choose the appropriate light setting: If you are treating acne, choose the blue light setting.
-For anti-aging, select the red or near-infrared setting.
+For anti-ageing, select the red or near-infrared setting.
 Some devices have preset programs that alternate between lights, allowing you to target multiple skin concerns in one session.

 Hold the LED device or wear the mask as directed.
 Usually, this means positioning it about 1-3 centimetres from the skin or securing it directly onto the face, depending on the type of device.
 Ensure that the light covers the entire treatment area.